A Quick Guide To Microsoft Dynamics 365 Non-Production Environments

 - Dynamics 365 for Marketing (standalone licence)

-The Sandbox apps you can choose to deploy will depend on the licenses you've purchased.
-For example, if your organisation is only licenced with Sales Enterprise licences you won't be able to deploy a Customer Service non-production environment.
+The Sandbox apps you can deploy are dependent on the licenses you've purchased.
+For example, if your organisation is only licenced with Sales Enterprise, a Customer Service non-production environment cannot be activated.

 7 Reasons to Use Dynamics 365 Non-Production Environments

 - Running separately from production, a sandbox instance is the location to safely develop and test app changes and new solutions with low risk.